Brian McManus

 Publications

-- "Competition and Crowding Out in the Market for Outpatient Substance Abuse Treatment," with Andrew Cohen and Beth Freeborn – December 2011.
-Forthcoming in the International Economic Review.
+- "Competition and Crowding Out in the Market for Outpatient Substance Abuse Treatment," with Andrew Cohen and Beth Freeborn.
+International Economic Review 54 (February 2013), pp. 159-184.

 - "Charity as a Substitute for Reputation: Evidence from an Online Marketplace," with Dan Elfenbein and Ray Fisman.
-Forthcoming in the Review of Economic Studies.
+Review of Economic Studies 79 (October 2012), pp. 1441-1468.

 - "The Effects of Insurance Mandates on Choices and Outcomes in Infertility Treatment Markets," with Bart Hamilton.
-Forthcoming in Health Economics.
+Health Economics 21 (August 2012), pp.994-1016.

 - "The Demand for Products Linked to Public Goods: Evidence from an Online Field Experiment," with Rick Bennet.
 Journal of Public Economics 95 (June 2011), pp.403-415.